Cycling through the 'Cilento Antico' ('Via Silente' - 6 days / 5 nights)

 Please note: this is a moderate tour which is suitable for all those who have some experience of bicycle touring and are in a good general physical condition.
 On some of the inland stretches you may encounter some steeper climbs (vehicle support possible).
 Two of the steepest climbs can be booked as an optional extra.
 Average cycling times: approx. 3-5 hours each day.

-After your arrival at Castelnuovo you will be picked up and brought to your first Accommodation.
+After your arrival at Casalvelino you will be picked up from the train station and brought to your first accommodation.
 Your bike will be waiting for you here.
-In case you want to try it out already you could go for a short ride to the Greek city of Velia or ride down to the beach for a quick dip before turning in and getting settled in at the hotel.
+In case you are early want to try it out already you could go for a short ride to the Greek city of Velia or ride down to the beach for a quick dip before turning in and getting settled in at the hotel.
 In the late afternoon you will be welcomed by your local host and receive your ‘Silentina’ as well as the full information package.
 You will have a first great meal based on local specialties at the premises of your hotel or agriturismo.

-Day 2 From Castelnuovo Cilento to Pollica 1st Stage of The Silent Way
+Day 2 From Casalvelino to Pollica 1st Stage of The Silent Way

 Distance: 37 km.